 Throughout this Guide, you will see designations that look like this:

 NEW STUDENTS

-This content has been developed specifically for you, our new students beginning coursework for the first time this January.
-Gonzaga's graduate and professional programs take place both on campus and online, yet we want to share on campus protocols with everyone.
+This content has been developed specifically for you, our new students arriving on campus for the first time this January.
+We want to ensure that you all have the information you need before arriving in Spokane.